-The mineral resources above the cut-off grade applied to each deposit within the constraining pit shells are visually presented in Figure 14-33.
-In this figure, the mineral resources for the Airstrip and Powerline deposits are above 0.25 g/t Au and for the Aurex Hill deposit above 0.30 g/t Au.
+The mineral resources above the cut-off grade applied to each deposit within the constraining pit shells are visually presented in Figure 14-29.
+In this figure, the mineral resources for the Airstrip and Powerline deposits are above 0.3 g/t Au.